Alpha 6 (device): Export ban and criminal proceedings

-Controversy in Thailand
+Use in Thailand

 The government of Thailand was a major purchaser of the Alpha 6.
 The country's Interior Ministry bought 479 of the devices and the Office of the Narcotics Control Board (ONCB), part of the Justice Ministry, bought a further 15.
 The ONCB began using the devices in 2007 to combat drug smuggling in northern Thailand.
 It bought its units at a price of 400,000 baht (US$12,000) apiece.
 It claimed that its Alpha 6 units were highly effective, achieving a 70 percent success rate and helping to identify drug traffickers and smuggled drugs.
 The head of the OCNB, Police Lt General Krissana Phon-anan, said that the devices work so well that the agency no longer uses dogs to detect narcotics.
 The Interior Ministry plans to procure more Alpha 6 devices and train 1,000 volunteers to use them.
 Its own Alpha 6 devices were procured at a much higher price than those of the Narcotics Control Board, at 720,000 baht (US$21,600) each.
 The total cost of the devices has been around 351 million baht (US$10.6 million).

 Following a controversy about the effectiveness of the GT200 "remote substance detector", similar questions were raised about the Alpha 6.
 Thai Prime Minister Abhisit Vejjajiva ordered scientific tests of the GT200 in February 2010 to verify its claimed effectiveness.
 The tests found that the GT200's detection rate was no more effective than random chance.
 In the wake of the GT200 scandal, the Science and Technology Ministry announced that it would broaden its tests at the request of the Ministry of the Interior and the Ministry of Justice to verify the claimed effectiveness of the Alpha 6.

-The Alpha 6 devices were demonstrated and supplied to the Thai authorities by a local Thai company and purchased from a UK company, Comstrac.
+The Alpha 6 devices were demonstrated and supplied to the Thai authorities by a local Thai.
 The GT200 was manufactured by the British company, Global Technical, and distributed by its Thai distributor, Avia Satcom Co.

 The Alpha 6 drugs detector case was declared "closed" in May 2018 by Thailand's National Anti-Corruption Commission (NACC) after 10 years of investigation.
 Three minor officials are deemed responsible for the purchase of 493 of the "worthless [Alpha 6] boxes" at a cost of 350 million baht.
 The British scammer who sold the devices to Thailand was found guilty of fraud in the UK and imprisoned in 2013.
 The Bangkok Post fumed that, "The disappointing and unsatisfactory outcome of this astoundingly long investigation shows up the enormous failings of the anti-graft commission."